Skip to main content

 Instructional delivery format:

-This self-study exam is designed to introduce students to the discipline of psychology.
+This self-study course is designed to introduce students to the discipline of psychology.
 Through a psychological lens students explore theory and research related to neurological, biological, cognitive, sociological, cultural, and developmental phenomena.
 Other topics include: theoretical and empirical perspectives on personality and psychological disorders.
 The unit objectives are aligned with the American Psychological Association's Guidelines for the Undergraduate Major (Version 2.0, August, 2013).